Roots and Radishes

 What should I serve with white chicken enchiladas?

-Mexican brown rice is an easy and delicious side for these enchiladas!
-Chips, salsa, guacamole, and pico de gallo are some of our other favorite sides for this recipe.
+Mexican rice an easy and delicious side for these enchiladas!
+Chips, salsa, loaded guacamole, and pico de gallo are some of our other favorite sides for this recipe.
 Even a simple side salad would be a good complement!

 Can these enchiladas be made gluten free?